wso2/samples-is/b2b-sample/README.md

 2 - Update authentication options of the shared applications.
 3 - Delete the business users.

-Then Guardio-Admin-App can be used to manage the sub organization instead of
+Then Guardio-Admin-App can be used to manage the sub organization instead of console application.

 ### Step 5: Run the Guardio-Admin-App